File uploading is one of the common tasks in web development.

 Also note that there are two different ways to handle uploads from IE and other (Firefox/Chrome) browsers.
 The issue here that IE uploads uses multipart-mime while other browsers use Octet-Stream.
 And Valums Ajax plugin sends an

-which is what the default model binder can work with.
+application/octet-stream instead of multipart/form-data which is what the default model binder can work with.

 Fine more examples on github.